 Note: By installing a smart meter in your home, you’ll receive the most accurate data and won’t need to submit meter readings to view your usage.

 Pros: Customisable charts let you visualise data in whichever way is most helpful to you

-Cons: The interface is difficult to master and there are few instructions
+Cons: The interface is difficult to master and the instructions aren’t completely user friendly.

-When trying to cut back on your energy usage, it’s important to know how you use your energy, as well as how much.
+When trying to cut back on your energy usage, it’s important to know how you much energy you are using.
 With the Energy Cost Calculator app, you can analyse which appliances in your home use the most energy.
 The concept is pretty simple: enter the wattage of your appliance and how often you use it to find out how much it is costing you to run.

 The app isn’t 100% accurate as it doesn’t have access to information about your tariff.
 It also relies on you giving accurate readings on how much you use an appliance.
-However, it’s a good starting point to find out which appliances are costing you the most to operate.
+However, if you don’t want to invest in energy monitoring hardware, it’s a good starting point to find out which appliances are costing you the most.

 Pros: Gives you insights into how you use your energy at home and where you can save

 Cons: Relies on you providing accurate readings to be useful.